The Real Effective Exchange Rate – REER

 The weighted average of a country’s currency relative to an index or basket of other major currencies adjusted for the effects of inflation.
 The weights are determined by comparing the relative trade balances, in terms of one country’s currency, with each other country within the index.

-The main two adjustments are hence:
+The main three adjustments are hence:

-- Valuation against multiple currencies
+- Valuation against multiple currencies contained in the index/basket

 - Adjustment for inflation effects, usually by producer price index (similar as in the purchasing power parity).